 Published: 10 July 2025

-Organisations serving the Australian Jewish community have had mixed reactions to the plan to combat antisemitism handed down by Special Envoy Jillian Segal today.
+Organisations within the Australian Jewish community have had mixed reactions to the plan to combat antisemitism handed down by Special Envoy Jillian Segal today.

 For some, the recommendations represent a strong and much-needed response to the antisemitism crisis, while others have questioned its efficacy and suggest it will limit legitimate criticism of Israel.